Ranch Hand Truck Accessories: Brand image and marketing

-Ranch Hand's reputation was built on rugged durability and has evolved into a heavy-duty product that is designed to enhance the look of the latest model trucks and SUV's.
-Their logo has evolved over the years as well as their overall brand image.
-The image they portray today is that Ranch Hand is tough and dependable.
-Similar to Harley-Davidson, they use an advocate marketing strategy where they have created a strong culture of loyal followers of rural ranchers and people in the working trades who use their Ranch Hand product on a daily basis and test it to the limit.
-This brand image in turn invites other people to join in on the Ranch Hand.
+Ranch Hand manufactures heavy-duty accessories for pickup trucks and sport utility vehicles(SUVs), including products designed for recent vehicle models.
+The company's logo and branding have changed over time.
+Marketing materials have emphasized durability and reliability, while the brand has been associated with rural ranchers and workers in agricultural and trade occupations.

-They are a member of SEMA automotive aftermarket show where they showcase their product line and update dealers on innovations, new models, and updates.
+The company is a member of SEMA automotive aftermarket show where they exhibit their product line and update dealers on new models and updates.

-Ranch Hand grille guards and front end replacements do offer a degree of protection in accidents ranging from fender benders to head on collisions, but the company will not claim protection as one of their selling points with their marketing in order to avoid liability issues.
+Ranch Hand grille guards and front end replacements do offer a degree of protection, in accidents ranging from fender benders to head on collisions, but the company will not claim protection as one of their selling points with their marketing in order to avoid liability issues.